MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

  do not
  arrive as events, but as available values.
-We also designed `TriggeredStatecharts` as implementation oriented language, and therefore do not add specification oriented constructs:
+We also designed `TriggeredStatecharts` as implementation oriented language and therefore do not add specification oriented constructs:
  - no do actions
  - no state invariants